stevemussmann/gtseqSim/README.md

 ## Development Notes
 - This program is in a perpetual stage of development.
 Please make a backup copy of any files you use with this program before running it - use at your own risk.
-- Currently treats all individuals in the input genepop file as belonging to the same population.
-I plan to implement options to allow a second population/species input through a second genepop file, but this option and related functions are currently non-functional.
+- Currently treats all individuals in an input genepop file as belonging to the same population.
+A second population/species can be input through a second genepop file, but this option currently has some restricted functionality.
 - The genepop input format is somewhat flexible (i.e., either 2-digit or 3-digit format should be acceptable but not rigorously tested).
 - Missing alleles must be coded in genepop 2-digit or 3-digit format (i.e., 0000 for 2-digit or 000000 for 3-digit).
 - A genotyping error simulation function is planned but not yet implemented.